List of Monster Allergy characters: Trengingigan

-Trengingigan is the legendary Gorka-hunter in Bibbur-Si.
-He is a Gingi with an eye patch on his right eye.
-He first appeared when Zick and Timothy needed help to stop Magnacat from making more Androgorkas.
-Later he was impersonated by Omniquod while the real one went to the Barrymore house to warn Timothy about the plot.
+Trengingigan is a Gingi who sports an eyepatch and specializes in hunting Gorkas.
+He is introduced appeared when Zick and Timothy need help to stop Magnacat from making more Androgorkas.
 He appears later to help Zick to capture Omnised and Omniquod and to get hot cappuccino on Halloween.
-He stated that the reason he wears an eye patch, since his right eye is good, is to look cool.
+It is revealed that Trengingigan's eye is intact and that he only wears an eyepatch to appear more intimidating.